 cloudeval logout --all-devices

-cloudeval auth status shows whether you are authenticated, whether tokens are cached, where the CLI is storing credentials, the effective API URL, and any active session or account identifiers currently stored by the CLI.
+cloudeval auth status shows whether you are authenticated, whether tokens are cached, where the CLI is storing credentials, the effective service URL, and any active session or account identifiers currently stored by the CLI.

 Diagnostics, models, and sessions